M Idioms

 make oneself scarce

-- leave quickly, go away
+- to leave quickly, to go away

 I think that I will make myself scarce and go to the beach for the day.

-make or break (someone)
+make or break (someone or something)

 make out